top of page

 Single transferable vote proportional representation:

 Single transferable vote is a proportional representation system in which voters rank individual candidates in order of preference.
 STV uses a fairly complex mathematical formula to process the ranked ballots into a final result.
 The basic idea is as follows: If your first choice does not have enough votes to win, he or she is eliminated, and your vote is transferred to your next choice, and possibly to subsequent choices in turn.
-If your first choice has more votes than he or she needs to win, then some fraction of your vote is transfered to your next choice, and possibly to subsequent choices in turn.
+If your first choice has more votes than he or she needs to win, then some fraction of your vote is transferred to your next choice, and possibly to subsequent choices in turn.

 None of the above option: